ch2isk4kos/frontend-masters-algo-course/00-basics/arrays.md

 > a + width * offset

-Technically overwrites the memory space.</br>
+Insertion technically overwrites the memory space.</br>
 Does NOT grow the array into more memory.</br>

 You must reallocate an array in order to grow it.</br>

 ### Deletion

-Takes the width of the type.</br>
+You don't technically delete something from contiguous memory.</br>
 Multiplies it by the offset.</br>
 Allocates it to the memory address.</br>